MartinSchnelbach/StudentsApp/README.md

 ## Step by step development.

 If you want to learn how to develope an app like this from scratch please visit this [link](https://medium.com/@lucasfunes_62694/asp-net-app-with-docker-cd6876e562bb).

+# User Feedback

+## Issues

+If you have any problems with or questions about this app, please contact to this email lucasmfunes@gmail.com.

+## Documentation

+You can read [documentation for ASP.NET](https://docs.microsoft.com/aspnet/overview), including Docker usage in the [Docker docs](https://docs.docker.com/).

+Contributions are welcome !!